Almond Bars

 This post may contain affiliate links.
 Please read our disclosure policy.

-Almond Bars a quick and easy dessert bar recipe.
-The crust is a delicious shortbread crust.
+Almond Bars are a quick and easy dessert bar recipe.
+They have a delicious shortbread crust.
 They are topped with an almond filling and delicious powdered sugar frosting.
-They are perfect for an easy recipe when entertaining and have just the right amount of almond flavoring!
+They are perfect for an easy recipe when entertaining and have just the right amount of almond flavor!

-I’m all about cakes, cookies, and pies but one of my favorite treats to make are dessert bars.
+I’m all about cakes, cookies, and pies but one of my favorite treats to make is a dessert bar.
 They are so great for entertaining or if you need an easy dessert for a potluck or other event.
-You can make a big batch and you can usually make them ahead.
-And these Almond Bars?
-They are definitely top the list of favorite bars to make!
+You can make a big batch, maybe even double up this almond bar recipe!
+And you can usually make them ahead.

-- Buttery shortbread cookie crust, sweet almond filling and creamy frosting – there’s a lot to love about these bars!
+- There’s a lot to love about these bars!
 It’s a little tangy and creamy with a rich sweetness from the almond flavor.
-It’s a really great combination!
+That’s a great combination!

-- An unexpected surprise when you bite into them from the delicious almond filling.
-Guests aren’t always expecting an almond-flavored dessert, so it’s fun to switch things up and people always love them.
+- Guests aren’t always expecting an almond dessert, so it’s fun to switch things up and people always love them.

 - Perfect for parties, potlucks, bake sales and just because!